xaviervia/redux-haiku/README.md

 If you're using Redux, chances are that you are familiar with the [**Containers**](http://redux.js.org/docs/basics/UsageWithReact.html) from [`react-redux`](https://github.com/reactjs/react-redux): well, `redux-haiku` **Subscribers** work exactly like Containers, but they allow you to operate with any type of side-effect, not just DOM related ones.

 Be mindful though, `redux-haiku` Subscribers are a rather low level API for implementing bindings between Redux stores and diverse side-effects: it's very likely that your application should be consuming a binding library that uses `redux-haiku` internally, instead of setting up Subscribers directly in the app.
+Of course, this is a new implementation, and such libraries do not exist: but they might in the future, especially if you create some.
+If there are bindings already out there for what you want to do (say, [connect the store to Falcor](https://github.com/ekosz/redux-falcor)) you're very likely better off using that.

 Without further ado, take a look at how a Subscriber looks like: